Corporate Average Fuel Economy (CAFE)

 - Collect, analyze, model, measure, simulate, synthesize, and communicate data

-- Leverage longstanding institutional expertise and understanding of current economic conditions to conduct cost-benefit analyses
+- Leverage longstanding institutional expertise and understanding of current economic conditions to conduct benefit-cost analyses

 Environmental Analysis, Science, and Engineering

-- Conduct emissions estimations and fuel consumption reduction for new technologies
+- Conduct estimations of fuel consumption reduction for new technologies

-- Support rulemaking and program analysis and alternatives to drive reductions in transportation energy emissions
+- Support NHTSA's rulemaking and program analysis of alternatives to drive reductions in transportation sector energy consumption